vsoch/freegenes/docs/_docs/development/index.md

  - [Background](background) on the project
  - [Models](models) notes on models, some also included in code comments
+ - [Views and URLs](views) any notes about design of views and urls.
  - [User Stories](user-stories) to guide interface development.

 ## Configuration